tronprotocol/wallet-cli/README.md

 **Note:** The Tron Network only records the status of your last vote, which means that each of your votes will cover all previous voting results.

 For example：

-freezebalance 123455 10_000_000 3 // Freeze 10TRX and acquire 10 units of shares
+freezebalance 123455 10000000 3   // Freeze 10TRX and acquire 10 units of shares

-votewitness 123455 witness1 4 witness2 6 //Cast 4 votes for witness1 and 6 votes for witness2 at the same time.
+votewitness 123455 witness1 4 witness2 6   // Cast 4 votes for witness1 and 6 votes for witness2 at the same time.

 votewitness 123455 witness1 10   // Voted 10 votes for witness1.

 The final result of the above command was 10 votes for witness1 and 0 votes for witness2.